Clark, Czinano lead No. 9 Hawkeyes past New Hampshire 93-50

 Iowa’s defense, one of the worst in the nation last season, held New Hampshire to 29.7% shooting and forced 21 turnovers.

+“I thought we did some good things on defense,” Bluder said.
+“But the competition is going to get more difficult this week.
+And it’s something we have to keep focusing on.”

-Coach Lisa Bluder has never lost a season opener in her 22 seasons with the Hawkeyes, and this one wasn’t close.
-Iowa led 31-11 at the end of the first quarter and 48-23 at halftime.
+Bluder has never lost a season opener in her 22 seasons with the Hawkeyes, and this one wasn’t close.
+Iowa led 48-23 at halftime.

 The Hawkeyes had 21 assists on 29 field goals.